vlgiitr/academic-kickstart/content/authors/jitesh/_index.md

 # Is this the primary user of the site?
 superuser: false

-weight : 50
+weight : 60

 # Role/position
-role: Junior Member
+role: Jedi Knight

 # Organizations/Affiliations
 organizations: